 According to Deloitte’s 2022 Holiday Survey, 15% of consumers want faster deliveries, up from last year.
 According to the report, more online customers are wanting same-day deliveries.
 Of course, they still want their packages delivered as quickly as possible, but there’s a limit to what they are willing to pay for same- and next-day deliveries.

 Utilizing a delivery provider that is able to provide same- and next-day deliveries at a reasonable rate.
 Better yet, is a carrier that will not pile on holiday surcharges.
 Not all carriers, especially the national carriers, are positioned to provide affordable same- and next-day deliveries.
 In fact, they often are making same- and next-day deliveries more expensive, not less.
 This is where diversifying your carriers can come in.

 With so many options for online shopping, fast, affordable, on-time delivery at reasonable rates is now playing a huge role in maintaining customer loyalty.
-Today’s shippers need to pay close attention to their last-mile strategies given the new delivery requirements.
-Flexibility, communication, adaptation, and sustainable practices integrated with technology can help form the right solutions to benefit both shippers and consumers.
+Today’s shippers must pay close attention to their last-mile strategies, given the new delivery requirements, and provide last-mile delivery solutions to e-commerce cusotmers.
+Flexibility, communication, adaptation, and sustainable practices integrated with technology are the key to last-mile delivery solutions that can help form the right solutions to benefit both shippers and consumers.

 Get started with AxleHire’s expedited urban delivery service!